oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-04-03.md

     1. [Issue #340](https://github.com/oasis-tcs/sarif-spec/issues/340): "Inline logical location object to location."

+1. The following issues were closed without further action:

+    1. [Issue #328](https://github.com/oasis-tcs/sarif-spec/issues/328): "Consider renaming invocation.executableLocation to invocation.driverLocation"

+        We decided to reject this because the "driver" component might consist of multiple files, and here we particularly want to specify the primary executable, that is, the file containing the entry point.
+So `executableLocation` is good.

 1. Change drafts were made available for the following issues which had previously been "design approved" by the TC:

     1. [Issue #341](https://github.com/oasis-tcs/sarif-spec/issues/341): "Rename all 'instanceGuid' properties to 'guid'"